psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 Dame Ragnell was waiting for Arthur, too, and would hear of nothing but immediate fulfillment of her bargain.
 She followed the king to his court, and required him to produce Gawain instantly, who came and plighted his troth.
 The queen begged her to be married privately, and early in the morning.
 Dame Ragnell would consent to no such arrangement.
 She would not go to church till highmass time, and she would dine in the open hall.
 At her wedding she was dressed more splendidly than the queen, and she sat at the head of the table at the dinner afterwards.
 There her appetite was all but as horrible as her person: she ate three capons, three curlews, and great bake meats, all that was set before her, less and more. `[See 'King Henry,' the next ballad.]`

 A leaf is wanting now, but what followed is easily imagined.
 She chided Gawain for his offishness, and begged him to kiss her, at least.
 "I will do more," said Gawain, and, turning, beheld the fairest creature he ever saw.
 But the transformed lady told him that her beauty would not hold: he must choose whether she should be fair by night and foul by day, or fair by day and foul by night. `[The Gaelic tale of 'The Hoodie' offers a similar choice.
 The hoodie, a species of crow, having married the youngest of a farmer's three daughters, says to her, "Whether wouldst thou rather that I should be a hoodie by day and a man at night, or be a hoodie at night and a man by day?"
 The woman maintains her proper sovereignty, and does not leave the decision to him: "'I would rather that thou wert a man by day and a hoodie at night,' says she.
 After this he was a splendid fellow by day, and a hoodie at night."
 Campbell, Popular Tales of the West Highlands, I, 63.
 The having one shape by day and another by night is a common feature in popular tales: as, to be a bear by day and a man by night, Hrolfr Kraki's Saga, c.
 26, Asbjørnsen og Moe, Norske Folkeeventyr, No 41; a lion by day and a man by night, Grimms, K. u.
 H. m..
 No 88; a crab by day and a man by night, B. Schmidt, Griechische Marchen, u. s. w., No 10; a snake by day and a man by night, Karadshitch, Volksmärchen der Serben, Nos 9, 10; a pumpkin by day and a man by night, A. & A. Schott, Walachische Maerchen, No 23; a ring by day, a man by night, Müllenhoff, No 27, p.
 466, Karadshitch, No 6, Afanasief, VI, 189.
-Throe princes in ' Kung Lindorm,' Nicolovius, Folklifwet, p.
+Throe princes in 'Kung Lindorm,' Nicolovius, Folklifwet, p.
 48 ff, are cranes by day and men by night, the king himself being man by day and worm by night.
 The double shape is sometimes implied though not mentioned.]` Gawain said the choice was hard, and left all to her.
 "Gramercy," said the lady, "thou shalt have me fair both day and night."
 Then she told him that her step-dame had turned her into that monstrous shape by necromancy, not to recover her own till the best knight in England had wedded her and given her sovereignty in all points. `[The brother, Gromer Somer Joure, was a victim of the same necromancy; so the Carl of Carlile, Percy MS., Hales & Furnivall, III, 291.]` A charming little scene follows, vv 715-99, in which Arthur visits Gawain in the morning, fearing lest the fiend may have slain him.
 Something of this may very likely have been in that half page of the ballad which is lost after stanza 48.

 Gower and Chancer both have this tale, though with a different setting, and with the variation, beyond doubt original in the story, that the man whose life is saved by rightly answering the question has himself to marry the monstrous woman in return for her prompting him.